SECONDED NATIONAL EXPERT – STATISTICS

-The European Institute for Gender Equality (EIGE) invites applications with a view to establishing a reserve list for Seconded National Experts (SNE) Statistician.
+The European Institute for Gender Equality (EIGE) invites applications with a view to establishing a reserve list for Seconded National Experts (SNE).
+The registration of applications will begin on 16th August 2010 and will close on 26th September 2010 at 22:00 Central European Time.

 1. The role of the Institute

-Based in Vilnius, Lithuania, EIGE is a regulatory agency of the European Union (EU) entrusted with specific objectives related to the promotion of gender equality.
+Based in Vilnius, Lithuania, EIGE is a regulatory agency of the European Union (EU) entrusted with specific objectives related to the contribution and strengthening of gender equality promotion.

-To achieve its goals, the Institute shall collect and analyse objective, comparable and reliable information at EU level and develop appropriate methodological tools for the integration of gender equality into all EU policies.
-EIGE shall equally foster the exchange of good practices and dialogue between stakeholders and raise EU citizen awareness of this policy area by providing technical assistance to the EU institutions, in particular the Commission, as well as the authorities of the Member States.
+To achieve its goals, the Institute shall collect and analyse objective, comparable and reliable information at Community level and develop appropriate methodological tools for the integration of gender equality into all Community policies.
+EIGE shall equally foster the exchange of good practices and dialogue between stakeholders and raise EU citizen awareness of this policy area by providing technical assistance to the Community institutions, in particular the Commission, as well as the authorities of the Member States.

 In the course of its work to promote and strengthen gender equality EIGE will also strive to eliminate gender discrimination.

-Working closely with the Team Leader for Research, Statistics & Indices, the jobholder will work with the harmonization and improvement of existing indicators and statistics, including the Beijing Indicators and Gender Equality Index.
+Under the supervision of the Head of Operations, the jobholder will work with the harmonization and improvement of existing indicators and statistics, including the Beijing Indicators and Gender Equality Index.

 In particular the jobholder will be responsible for planning and implementing methodological and organizational aspects of harmonization, update and development of gender equality indicators and the further development of the EU Gender Equality Index.
 S/he will work with the methodological development of the statistical data, including identification of data sources and data availability.